fniroui/synthesizeAI/README.md

   <img src='images/result_50.gif' width='640'/>
 </p> -->

-An implementation of [Video-to-Video Synthesis](https://tcwang0509.github.io/vid2vid/) for real-time synthesis of coloured image sequences from depth image stream, designed for more robust robotic development in simulated environments.
+An implementation of [Video-to-Video Synthesis](https://tcwang0509.github.io/vid2vid/) for real-time synthesis of realistic image sequences from depth image stream, designed for more robust robotic development in simulated environments.

+This project comes in two repositories.
+This repository, for general purpose scripts and documentation, and a forked version of the [vid2vid](https://github.com/fniroui/vid2vid.git) repository which is modified to support 1 channel depth image as input.

 ## Prerequisites
 - Ubuntu 16.04 LTS